UANATACA/SIGNBOX-REPO/signbox_gui.md

 ## ARGB Tool

-ARGB is a Windows tool that converts a PNG or JPG image to ARGB image type and generates the settings to include in the `alias.ini` file.
+ARGB Tool is a Windows software that converts a PNG or JPG image to ARGB image type and generates the settings to include in the `alias.ini` file.

-<a href="https://cdn.bit4id.com/es/uanataca/public/signbox/argb-graphic_signature.zip"> ARGB Tool download</a>
+Download: <a href="https://cdn.bit4id.com/es/uanataca/public/signbox/argb-graphic_signature.zip"> ARGB Tool</a>

 > STEP 1: Extract zip content